middlet/dsciscrape/README.md

 dsciscrape
 ==========

-scape jobs to find the keywords
+scrape jobs to find the keywords